 If you’re heading to Fiji to get away from major tourist attractions, experience lots of peace and quiet, or spend time lying on a beautiful beach, then this area isn’t your best option.
 It also tends to be at greater risk for cyclones during cyclone season (more on that below!)

-The Coral Coast and Pacific Harbour are a great place to find family-friendly resorts around the 3-4 star range, with just one or two more luxurious options.
+The Coral Coast and Pacific Harbour are great places to find family-friendly resorts in Fiji around the 3-4 star range, with just one or two more luxurious options.
 The beaches tend to be better here than around Nadi and Port Denarau, with lighter sand and enough space to relax on a beach chair or two.

 Off the coast of Pacific Harbour, you’ll find a 5-star all-inclusive adults-only resort on its own private island, one of the few luxurious private island resorts in this part of the country.
 Small and romantic, you can reach it from Nadi by helicopter in just 35 minutes!
 Of course, if helicopters aren’t your thing, then you can take a small plane to a boat, or travel overland by car to the boat departure.

-Accommodations here run the full spectrum from 3 to 5 star, with both family-friendly and adults-only options.
+Accommodations here run the full spectrum from 3 to 5 stars, with both family-friendly and adults-only options.
 Many islands have only one resort on them, while bigger islands might have two or three.
-Since you’re somewhat captive on an island, most resorts here are all-inclusive with meals and some watersports included in the rate.
+Since you’re somewhat captive on an island, most resorts here are all-inclusive packages with meals and some watersports included in the rate.
 This means that they are often a great deal when compared to resorts on the mainland or in other tropical island countries like Tahiti, where meals and activities aren’t usually included!
 The Mamanuca Islands are also home to ten of Fiji’s eleven overwater bungalows.
+If you are looking for an adults-only world-class luxury resort property check out Likuliku Lagoon Resort!
+Likuliku is one of the most popular honeymoon resorts in the Fijian Islands.

 Most activities in the Mamanuca Islands revolve around the water.
 Snorkeling, diving, fishing, island hopping, sailing, and sea kayaking are available from all of these islands.
 Some have access to a secluded sand bar for a romantic picnic.
 Most resorts have activities on land like tennis, volleyball, or cultural lessons… but water is the main focus.
 Or, perhaps you’d just like to vegetate on the beach with a cocktail!